 Marketing Planner Job Role

 You wouldn't promote a children's Disney movie on the Evening News.
-You market the film on kid programs or sports shows.
-Like when kids watch television on Saturday mornings.
+You market the film on kid programs or sports shows, like when kids watch television on Saturday mornings.

-Media planners work in large cities like San Francisco, New York, Chicago, and Los Angeles.
+Media planners work in cities like San Francisco, New York, Chicago, and Los Angeles.
 Most film distributors have offices in larger communities and promote major films that reflect those cities.
-Most of the work originates from either Los Angeles or New York because that is where the market happens.
+Most of the work originates from Los Angeles or New York because that is where the market happens.

 Source

-Know Your Media
+Media Planners Know Media

 © 2007 Kenna McHugh